sivasubramanian-i/node-twitter/readme.md

-# Building Shopping Cart Web Application using React-Redux
+# Building Twitter Api Integration

-This source code is part of Shopping Cart Web Application using React-Redux.
+This source code is part of Node Js Third-Party API Integration.

 Configure Twitter Keys:

 - Configure `config/config.js`

+API Lists:

+- Get the number of tweets & Insert into the MongoDB `host_name/tweets/getTweets`

+- Get the number of tweets from the particular user `host_name/tweets/getUserTweets`

 To run this app: